Sideroblastic anemia

 • Iron studies = mirror of IDA: ↑ iron, ↑ ferritin, ↓ TIBC, ↑↑ transferrin saturation.

-• Most common hereditary cause: X-linked ALAS2 mutation (young male).
+• Most common acquired cause: alcohol.
+Most common hereditary cause: X-linked ALAS2 mutation (young male).

-• Lead inhibits: ALA dehydratase + ferrochelatase.
+• Lead inhibits ALA dehydratase + ferrochelatase.

 تذكر